What Is Psoriatic Arthritis?

 Prevalence

 Psoriatic arthritis is estimated to affect approximately 30% of individuals with psoriasis.
-It typically develops between the ages of 30 and 50, although it can occur at any age.
+It typically develops between 30 and 50, although it can occur at any age.
 Both men and women can be affected by psoriatic arthritis, although studies have shown that men tend to develop the condition at an earlier age than women.
-It is important to note that psoriatic arthritis can occur even in the absence of psoriasis, although this is less common.
+It is important to note that psoriatic arthritis can occur without psoriasis, although this is less common.

 Causes

 The exact cause of psoriatic arthritis is still unknown.
-However, research suggests that a combination of genetic predisposition and environmental factors play a role in its development.
-Certain genes are believed to be associated with an increased risk of developing psoriatic arthritis, although having these genes does not necessarily mean that a person will develop the condition.
-Environmental factors, such as infections or trauma to the joints, may trigger the onset of psoriatic arthritis in individuals who are genetically predisposed.
+However, research suggests that genetic predisposition and environmental factors play a role in its development.
+Specific genes are believed to be associated with an increased risk of developing psoriatic arthritis, although having these genes does not necessarily mean that a person will develop the condition.
+Environmental factors, such as infections or trauma to the joints, may trigger the onset of psoriatic arthritis in genetically predisposed individuals.

 Symptoms